Dudam-Neeraj-Dattu/Neertify/README.md

-# 🎵 Neertify - Your Personal Music Player Web App
+# 🎵 Neertify - My Personal Music Player Web App

 Welcome to **Neertify**, a simple yet elegant music player web application built entirely with **HTML**, **CSS**, and **JavaScript** using a vanilla approach.